Tuesday, June 23, 2009

 iPhone dev Stupidity 13 - Transparent View

-opaque property is set to NO. Ordinarily, opaque should be set to YES as an optimization, but that optimization isn't available to us if we want stuff to show through from below."
+The other thing you need to do is make sure that the opaque property is set to NO. Ordinarily, opaque should be set to YES as an optimization, but that optimization isn't available to us if we want stuff to show through from below."